wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 in this case, but the costs associated with swimming create a trade-off when moving between patches.
-For caribou in the Fogo Island archipelago, the role of forage limitation in animal habitat selection patterns remains unknown, but swimming between islands may in part be explained by forage limitation and conspecific competition.
+For caribou in the Fogo Island archipelago, the role of forage limitation in animal habitat selection patterns remains unknown, but swimming between islands may be at least partially governed by density-dependent habitat selection.

-**Individual variation**

 In total, 12 of 29 collared female caribou swam between islands in the Fogo archipelago.
-Only 3 of these 12 had more than XX swimming events during the study period, so approximately one third of our marked population swam irregularly and infrequently, whereas for ~10% of individuals these swimming events were relatively common, on average occurring once every 24 <!--confirm--> days during ice-free seasons.
-We did not detect any swimming events for the remaining 17 individuals; it remains unclear whether a subset of the population does not engage in this behaviour at all, or whether these swimming events are extremely rare for most caribou and we happened to detect some for those nine individuals with very few observed swimming events.
+Only 3 of these 12 had more than XX swimming events during the study period; ~30% of the marked population swam at least XX times, whereas for ~10% of individuals these swimming events were relatively common, on average occurring once every XX days during ice-free seasons.
+We did not detect any swimming events for the remaining 17 individuals.
+It remains unclear whether these individuals do not swim, or whether swimming is rare for most caribou.
 We are also unable to draw conclusions about the prevalence of swimming in the ocean by male caribou: our initial visual observation was of an adult male, but our GPS data only included females.

 <!-- "During the winter, when individuals could theoretically move between islands more easily by walking across ice, XX individuals were observed moving between islands.
 YY [(a) majority, (b) minority] of these were not detected swimming during the ice-free season and only moved between islands overwinter.
 This suggests that [(a) moving between islands is a relatively consistent behaviour within individuals, where some caribou refrain from both swimming and walking over ice] / [(b) caribou who avoided swimming between islands would still take advantage of the benefits provided by these patches, but only when travelling to them was less risky and costly] -->